GorSharoyan/ACA_HTML_My_First_HTML/README.md

 # HPE-Servers
-Website about HPE Proliant Server families and HPE Aruba Network solutions
+Website about HPE Proliant Server families and HPE Aruba Network solutions.
+I choose this topic becsue i think HPE's websites have a qutie simple design ,easy to mimic for beginners like me)))

 ## HTML Part(used):